The Rational Basis® of Happiness Podcast

 Yes, ma'am.

-Yeah, lots.
-Okay, so where do you take it from there?
+Okay.
+So where do you take it from there?
 If your question is, is it possible that you meet the criteria for bipolar?
-You know, obviously, I don’t have that information in front of me, but if you’re saying it sounds accurate, then what would be the next step for you to take to enjoy your life more?
+Obviously I don't have that information in front of me.
+But if you're saying it sounds accurate, then what would be the next step for you to take to enjoy your life more?

-I don’t know, because, for me, I don’t know, because I'm kind of an odd duck in a lot of ways.
-Even when I'm in a good mood and things are going good and, you know, I'm, quote, on top of the world, I still have that feeling of despair.
+Yes, ma'am.
+I don't know.
+For me, I don't know, because I'm kind of an odd duck in a lot of ways.
+Even when I'm in a good mood and things are going good and I'm, quote, on top of the world, I still have that feeling of despair.

 Not good at all.
-I’m not gonna lie, the past five months have been pretty rough.
-I lost my mom back in January, so...and then I found out from the—because I'm a veteran—I found out from the VA that I...they have told me that I suffer from PTSD...
+I'm not going to lie.
+The past five months have been pretty rough.
+I lost my mom back in January.
+And then I found out from the VA?because I'm a veteran?they told me that I suffer from PTSD.

 Oh, PTSD, Post-Traumatic Stress Disorder.

 Okay.
-Okay, so are you isolating more, pulling back more, numbing yourself?
+So are you isolating more, pulling back more, numbing yourself?

-Hey, I gotta interrupt this because we’ve got to pay some bills.
-30 seconds, that’s it.
-A very quick ad, and then Alan will be back.
+Hey, I?ve got to interrupt this because we?ve got to pay some bills.
+Thirty seconds, that?s it?a very quick ad?and then Alan will be back.

 Okay, so are you isolating more, pulling back more, numbing yourself?